NI-HPC User Conference 2025

 11:40 Sustainable Computing: Vaughan Purnell, Research Computing Manager, NI-HPC

-12.00 Title TBC: Tania Malik, Director of @HPC Nexus Lab, Assistant Professor, Technological University Dublin
+12.00 From Exascale to Sustainable Scale: The Energy Cost of Computing: Tania Malik, Director of @HPC Nexus Lab, Assistant Professor, Technological University Dublin

 12:10 Living Lab: Hans Vandierendonck, Professor of High-Performance and Data-Intensive Computing at Queen's University Belfast